V-Sekai/manuals/decisions/20240622-build-for-many-platforms.md

-# Proposed: Build V-Sekai editor for many platforms
+# Draft: Build V-Sekai editor for many platforms

 ## The Context